 Everyone keeps telling me how connected we all are, so why then does effective communication continue to allude us?

-Is it because while technology hurtles ahead at breakneck speed, humans remain comparatively unchanged, instinctively similar?
-Or more that human behaviour is an inexact science, so it is difficult to define what constitutes excellent communication skills?
+Is it because while technology bolts ahead at breakneck speed, humans remain comparatively unchanged, instinctively similar?
+Or perhaps that human behaviour is an inexact science, so it is difficult to define what constitutes excellent communication skills?

 I suggest it’s a mix of both.
 According to the Deloitte/DeakinCo.
 Access Economic Report 2017 Soft Skills for Business Success the 3 most commonly reported skills in Australia are: